wctghlbgtat/Solving-High-Frequency-and-Multi-Scale-PDEs-with-Gaussian-Processes/README.md

 ![Figure for u2](u3.png)

-## figure for relative L2 error with varying number of frequency components
+## Figure for relative L2 error with varying number of frequency components

 ![components](components.png)